 We may lawfully disclose information to public sector agencies to prevent or detect fraud or other crime, or to support the national fraud initiatives and protect public funds under the Local Audit and Accountability Act 2014.
 Under the conditions of the Digital Economy Act 2017, we may also share personal data provided to us with other public authorities as defined in the Act, for the purposes of fraud or crime detection or prevention, to recover monies owed to us, to improve public service delivery, or for statistical research.
 We do not share the information with other organisations for commercial purposes.

-You have the right to see the personal data we process about you, as well as the right of objection, rectification, and restriction (to destruction of records only).
-For details of how to make such a request, please click here.
+You have the right to see the personal data we process about you, as well as the right of rectification and restriction to destruction of records in some circumstances.